kobe1104/Ductionary/docs/README.md

 With this extension, users will be able to:

 - [ ] See a popup window with word definitions by double clicking the words,
-- [ ] Rate definitions by clicking on thumb-up or thumb-down to dislike,
 - [ ] Close the window by clicking anywhere else.